ToxicFrog/doom-mods/README.md

 Killing an enemy gives you a brief moment of time freeze (and some brief slow-mo as it wears off).
 Killing multiple enemies in rapid succession will extend the duration, as will increasing the level of Swiftness.

-## Elemental Upgrades
+# Elemental Upgrades

 Elemental upgrades work a bit differently from general upgrades.
 Each element has four associated upgrades:
 - a basic upgrade that activates that elemental status effect on the weapon
 - an intermediate upgrade that improves the status effect in a different way than just leveling up the base upgrade
 - two master upgrades that add a powerful new effect, only one of which can be chosen on each weapon

+## Fire

+Fire does more damage the more health the target has, and "burns out" once they're below 50% health.
+If an enemy that has "burned out" heals, it will start taking fire damage again, making this particularly effective against modded enemies with regeneration or self-healing.
+More stacks cause it to do the damage faster (but do not increase the total damage dealt).
+Once an enemy has fire stacks it never loses them; they just become dormant once it drops below the health threshold.

+More powerful attacks apply more fire stacks, so it should be good on all weapons.

 ### Incendiary Shots *(Fire basic upgrade)*

 Shots cause enemies to ignite.
-Fire does more damage the more health the target has, and "burns out" once they're below 50% health.
-If an enemy that has "burned out" heals, it will start taking fire damage again, making this particularly effective against modded enemies with regeneration or self-healing.
-Stacks cause it to do the damage faster (but do not increase the total damage dealt).
+Higher levels apply fire stacks faster.

 ### Searing Heat *(Fire intermediate upgrade)*